Lebanese fashion school scouts talent in refugee camps, orphanages

 Creative Space has only two graduates so far.
 One, a Palestinian refugee from Ain el-Helweh camp in southern Lebanon, is now doing work for a design house in Lebanon and teaching her skills to others for a charity.

-Ahmad Amer, a 21-year-old from south Lebanon, started the programme two months ago.
+Ahmad Amer, a 21-year-old from south Lebanon, started the program two months ago.
 He painted from an early age and wanted to study fashion but could not afford the fees.

 "It would have stayed as a hobby and I would have worked on it on a personal level only," he said, showing his sketch book filled with drawings of women in veils.